bonigarcia/webdrivermanager/README.md

 }
 ```

 Once we have included this dependency, you can let WebDriverManager to manage the WebDriver binaries for you.
-Take a look at this JUnit 4 example which uses Chrome with Selenium WebDriver (in order to use WebDriverManager in conjunction with **JUnit 5**, the extension [Selenium-Jupiter] is highly recommended):
+Take a look at this JUnit 4 example which uses Chrome with Selenium WebDriver (to use WebDriverManager in conjunction with **JUnit 5**, the extension [Selenium-Jupiter] is highly recommended):

 ```java
 public class ChromeTest {